 Processing the data

-The collected data needs to be uploaded to My McRoberts after measuring.
+The collected data needs to be uploaded to My McRoberts.
 After a succesful upload one or multiple reports of the measurement will be generated, depending on the software modules you have purchased.

 Start the upload process